thelordfish/forest-classification-pipeline/README.md

 ![Forest type distribution](map3.png)

-## Overview of This Repository
+## Repository Organisation

-This repository contains updates from the pipeline I am developing, organised into the following areas:
+This repository is organised into the following areas:

-- **src/**
+- **clustering_pipeline/**
-  Will contain the main project code, including:
+  Contains scripts for:
-  - scripts for clustering forest plots by dominant forest type using DBSCAN
+  - clustering forest plots by dominant forest type using DBSCAN
-  - tools to prepare time-series data for machine learning
+  - preparing time-series datasets for classification
-  - experiments with classification models including Random Forests, Canonical Interval Forest, RNNs, and LSTMs
+  - experiments with classifiers including Random Forests, Canonical Interval Forest, RNNs, and LSTMs
-  - my config for PlotToSat to merge ground-survey data with extracted satellite features from Google Earth Engine

-- **scripts/**
+- **gee_plottosat_tools/**
-  A set of supporting scripts to help with:
-  - preparing CSVs for PlotToSat and other tools
+  Contains supporting tools for:
   - checking and tracking chunk-based Google Earth Engine exports
+  - working with Google Drive (without local downloads)
+  - preparing CSVs for PlotToSat
-  - performing quality checks on shapefiles
+  - performing shapefile quality checks
-  - renaming and organising large folders of satellite data

 - **data/** (optional)
   This folder can contain a *small*, anonymised sample dataset to demonstrate the code structure, but not the full NFI data, which is subject to licensing.

+- **assets/**
+  Images, plots, and diagrams used in documentation.

+---
 ## Features

 Some of the key features of the pipeline include: